Corruption in Ecuador: National resources sector

 The natural resources sector supposedly involves a rather high risk of illegal activity.
 The extractive industries, which make up more than half of Ecuador's exports, have been characterized by a lack of transparency in regard to money and environmental impact data.

 A June 2016 report indicated that Ecuador's government-owned oil firm, Petroecuador, was the center of “a thriving culture of corruption” involving “oil executives, middlemen, and government officials,” who were enriching themselves through illegal “commissions” on oil being shipped to PetroChina in exchange for loans and credit.
 “The China-Ecuador loan deals,” noted the report, “have created a climate of corruption on all sides.”

 Taxation

 Ecuador's tax system can reportedly make it difficult to do business in the country.
 The system has been considered untrustworthy, the tax laws change frequently, many companies evade taxes, and filing taxes is unusually time-consuming.

 Property rights

-Although Ecuadoran law guarantees property rights, in practice they are often unprotected, and the government is alleged to threaten embargo or nationalization to pressure companies.
+Although Ecuadoran law guarantees property rights, in practice, they are often unprotected, and the government is alleged to threaten embargo or nationalization to pressure companies.

 NGOs

 Correa has been accused of seeking to increase his power over domestic and international NGOs.
-He expanded the executive's authority over them in a 2011 presidential degree, and shortly afterwards used his new authority to expel 16 foreign NGOs from the country.
+He expanded the executive's authority over them in a 2011 presidential decree, and shortly afterwards used his new authority to expel 16 foreign NGOs from the country.